ArturT/Droidcon-Poland/README.md

     # It will create fake rooms, speakers and schedules too.
     $ bundle exec rake db:seed

+## How to clean

+If you want to remove records created by seeds you can use this rake task `lib/taks/clean.rake`:

+    $ bundle exec rake app:clean

 ## How to run tests

     $ bundle exec rspec spec